-If needed, you can change an accommodations assignment anytime before a student starts testing.
-However, once the student starts testing, you cannot change the chosen accommodations, except by using Suspend, choosing Test Again, and then making the change.
+If needed, you can change an assigned accommodation any time before a student starts testing.
+However, once the student starts testing, you cannot change the chosen accommodation, except by using Suspend, choosing Test Again, and then making the change.
 After you make the change, the student would sign in again.

 If Text-to-Speech tools are enabled in the testing session Accommodations settings, students can use them to hear questions read aloud.